How to conduct reference checks in Australia

 Frequently asked questions

-• Yes, under the Privacy Act 1988, you should obtain the candidate's consent before collecting personal information from referees.
-We recommend include consent in your application form or obtain written permission separately.
+- Yes, under the Privacy Act 1988, you should obtain the candidate's consent before collecting personal information from referees.
+We recommend including consent in your application form or obtain written permission separately.
+This protects both you and the candidate's privacy rights.

-• You should not ask questions that could reveal protected attributes such as age, race, religion, disability, pregnancy, family status, or sexual orientation.
+- You should not ask questions that could reveal protected attributes such as age, race, religion, disability, pregnancy, family status, or sexual orientation.
 These questions could expose your business to discrimination claims under anti-discrimination laws.
+Focus on job-related performance and behaviours only.

-• Keep records for at least 2 years for unsuccessful candidates (in case of discrimination claims) and for the duration of employment plus 7 years for successful candidates.
-Follow your state's record-keeping requirements.
+- Keep records for at least 2 years for unsuccessful candidates (in case of discrimination claims) and for the duration of employment plus 7 years for successful candidates.
+Follow your state's record-keeping requirements and store records securely in compliance with privacy laws.

 Regulatory sources